dorushendriks/2AMM20-Sattelite-Dataset-Group-5/README.md

 See https://sentiwiki.copernicus.eu/web/s2-mission

 The original data consists of the full sentinel 2 products for which the bands have different resolutions.
-This data is modified by converting it to 13 x 1024 x 1024 numpy matrices, representing a 1024 x 1024 images and the 13 different wavelengths.
+This data is modified by firstly bilinearly downsampling to 1830x1830 then cropped from top left to 1024x1024 after which it is converted to 13 x 1024 x 1024 numpy matrices, representing a 1024 x 1024 images and the 13 different wavelengths.
 It is used for the purpose of testing INR-based compression methods on highly dimensional imagery.